layilin/SP23-33852/_annotations/plants.md

 [plant] 41.596 yams.
 One of many species of tubers within the *Dioscorea* genus.
 One of the most important food crops for enslaved Africans in the Caribbean.
 There are several reasons yams became important to Afro-Caribbean diets: yam crop yields are high, yams are easily stored, and they can be prepared in several different ways.
 Just as importantly, yams formed an important part of West African diets long before the commencement of the slave trade.
 As a result, slave traders often shipped large quantities of yams on trans-Atlantic voyages to feed the people on board, and yams accompanied Africans to the Americas, where they were able to continue cultivating them.

 [plant] 41.596 cassada.
+Cassava (*Manihot esculenta*), also known as manioc, yuca, and bitter cassava, which was domesticated in South America thousands of years ago and then brought to the Caribbean islands by Amerindians.
+One of the most important food sources for Amerindians during the precolonial era, subsequently adopted by Africans and Europeans in the Caribbean as well.
+Nevertheless, cassava is highly poisonous: its roots, which are the parts of the plant that are prepared for consumption, contain cyanide, and the raw root is poisonous to human beings.
+Cassava had advantages that offset its toxic nature, however: it can grow in poor soils and conditions, one planting produces several harvests, and the roots can be stored in the ground for a long time without spoiling.
+The root's poison also can be neutralized by proper processing: Amerindians and other early Caribbean consumers usually processed cassava root by grating it and then pressing the poisonous juice out of it to make a flour, which could be eaten as a porridge or turned into various cakes or breads.

 [plant] 41.597 tanies.

 [plant] 41.596n. a species of cassada which may be eat with safety, without expressing the juice; this the French call *Camagnoc*.
+Cultivated varieties of cassava are classed into two groups: sweet and bitter.
+Sweet cassava is not poisonous and can be eaten without the processing that bitter cassava requires.
+Although it is more dangerous to eat, bitter cassava historically has been cultivated more than sweet cassava, perhaps because it has a higher yield and because it makes a better flour.

 [plant] 41.596n.
 A wholesome drink is prepared from this root by the Indians, Spaniards, and Portuguese, according to Pineda.
+There are reports from the colonial Caribbean of cassava being made into a drink called perino.
+Pineda is Francisco Núñez de Pineda y Bascuñá (1607-1680), author of *Cautiverio feliz y razón individual de las guerras dilatadas del reino de Chile* (finished 1672).

 [plant] 41.596n. one species of this plant which the Indians only use, and is by them called *Baccacoua*.
+Jean Antoine Bruletout de Préfontaine's *Maison rustique, à l'usage des habitans de la partie de la France équinoxiale connue sous le nom de Cayenne* (1763) also mentions a kind of cassava called Baccacoua that is consumed only by the Amerindians in Cayenne, a French colony on the northeastern coast of South America.

 [plant] 41.597n. three species of tanies, the blue, the scratching, and that which is commonly roasted.